Ion quantum technology opportunities at Sussex

 Please contact Dr.Winfried Hensinger for more information.
 A number of scholarship schemes are available for Students from the University of Sussex and its Sepnet partners (University of Kent, Queen Mary / University of London, Royal Holloway / University of London, University of Southampton, University of Surrey).
 Note that there is no financial support available for Students who do not carry out their undergraduate program at the University of Sussex or any of the SEPnet partner universities

 Ion trap quantum information science is a fastly growing field with many opportunities.
 We currently have an opening for a postdoctoral position.
 More details can be found here.
+We expect to have further vacancies that will be advertised shortly.
 If you are interested, please contact Dr.Winfried Hensinger for more information.